clampitt/clampitt.github.io/research.md

 One example of such a fifth force is shown in the second equation above.
 The new force depends on the ambient density: the attraction between two objects is much stronger if they are located in the middle of empty space rather than at the center of a galaxy cluster.

-Thus this fifth force is only be activated in the smallest stars and galaxies, nearly invisible gas clouds, and voids.
+Thus this fifth force is only activated in the smallest stars and galaxies, nearly invisible gas clouds, and voids.
 Since we need light in order to do astronomy, it is difficult to obtain the detailed measurements of these objects needed to distinguish between GR and MG theories.
 I've worked on modeling the effects of MG on small, dim galaxies, and have described simple tests which use weak lensing of background galaxies to minimize the need for high signal-to-noise data inside the galaxy.
 In addition I've modeled the effects of MG on the number of voids in the universe: since this test only requires counting the number of voids, it also avoids the need for data within the void itself.